sryeturu/chatbot-charades/README.md

 &nbsp;

-Both gpt-3.5 and claude incorrectly failed the prompt `can a cab care about cars?` for the target word `cat`.
+Both gpt-3.5 and claude sonnet incorrectly failed the prompt `can a cab care about cars?` for the target word `cat`.
 Both models gave similar justifications, saying that words like "cab" sounded too similar to the target word of "cat."
 This seems to be a limitation of the models, when giving the same test case to gpt-4, it is able to pass the prompt correctly.

 &nbsp;